shinichi495/sample_poc/README.md

 # Weather Forecaste

-This one will be supplied for Interview Process of NAB
+This one will be supplied for Interview Process

 # The-Force